sarthakbhardwaj27/reactRouter/README.md

 Dynamic routing is implemented for the `User` component, allowing navigation to user profiles with specific IDs.

 The GitHub component (`Github.jsx`) fetches and displays information from the GitHub API.
+We have also optimized this component by using `loader` attribute in the github route in `main.jsx` file.

 ## Components